flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 > Move `undo-routing.sh` to the server.
 This is used to undo all routing tables for tailscale, in case of emergency or error.

 Edit `create-routing.sh`, or leave as is.
 This is where we configure selective routing.
-We'll route ports 80, 443, 22, and 53 through Tailscale, but keep email ports (25, 465, 587, 993, 995) direct.
+We'll route ports 80, 443, and 53 through Tailscale, but keep other ports (22, 25, 465, 587, 993, 995) direct.

 > Be sure to set a backup IP address for SSH access: `SAFE_SSH_IP="your.backup.ssh.ip"` REQUIRED!
 > This could also be the public server IP address.